BowenYin/hmi-grading/README.md

 ### Technical Details
 * Tested on Chrome for Android and Safari for iOS.
 Also works on modern desktop browsers.
 * Fully responsive
+* Secure, with built-in ways to prevent API overuse
 * WebRTC camera
   * `Warning:` this web app *may* drain your battery as it requests the highest possible camera resolution for your device (so that the math recognition is as accurate as possible)
   * Images are drawn onto an HTML canvas element, then converted to JPEG data URIs